Practice Areas: Contract Disputes

 Commercial Litigation and Alternative Dispute Resolution

-Tortious Interference with Contracts and Trade Defamation
+Tortious Interference with Contracts, Defamation, and Unfair Competition

-The knowledgeable attorneys of Williams Commercial Law Group have litigated all types of business torts cases in the state of Arizona, including those involving tortious interference with contracts and trade defamation.
-Business torts are civil, as opposed to criminal, wrongs, which adversely affect your business in some manner.
+Business torts include tortious interference with a contract, business expectancy, and defamation.
+Business torts are civil as opposed to criminal wrongs that adversely affect your business in some manner.
 A competitor, for example, may be lying to your customers about your company in an effort to steal business.
-These unlawful actions can cause long-term harm to your company and destroy your company’s bottom line.
-Hence, we aggressively pursue and defend allegations of false and misleading statements and representations about businesses, whether they are published orally, in print, or on the Internet.
+These unlawful action scan cause long-term harm to your company and destroy your company's bottom line.
+Hence, we aggressively pursue and defend allegations of false and misleading statements and representations about businesses, whether they are published orally, in print, or on the internet.
+The extensive background and years of experience in contract disputes that we have at Williams Commercial Law Group makes us the best choice for your business needs.

 For example: